-- For summer internships (which are more competitive), you should have a final list of MORE THAN 10 internship possibilities with staggered "competitiveness" (think of your approach to college-not all schools were Ivy League!). - Attend the CDC's "Résumé/Cover Letter Writing" seminar to get you started on a résumé and letter(s).
+- For summer internships (which are more competitive), you should have a final list of MORE THAN 15 internship possibilities with staggered "competitiveness" (think of your approach to college-not all schools were lvy League!). - Don't wait to the last minute to apply!